- See the List of ELECTRI Council Members

 Proposals are reviewed by the ELECTRI International Program Review Committee and ranked based on intellectual merit, innovation and the level of interaction the proposed activity will promote between the grantee and the electrical construction industry.

-The selection of top finalists is usually announced beginning of December.
-Six or seven finalists are invited to the ELECTRI Council program meeting in January to present their proposals to the entire ELECTRI Council.
-At this meeting, Council members will select the top four to five finalists who will be awarded funding.
+The selection of the top finalists will be announced December 7, 2015.
+Up to seven finalists are invited to the ELECTRI Council program meeting in January to present their proposals to the entire ELECTRI Council.
+At this meeting, Council members will select the top finalists who will be awarded funding.